Got a specific question about electric hook-ups?

 A travel kettle rated under 1,000 watts is one of the most useful things you can pack.
 Camping-spec toasters and hairdryers work on the same principle.
 A 900-watt kettle takes a little longer to boil than the one on your kitchen worktop, but it will not knock you off a 6-amp supply.

-Use gas for your heating, fridge, and hot water
+Use gas for heating, fridge and hot water

-Your fridge, heating, and water heater almost certainly run on gas as well as electric.
+Your fridge, heating and water heater almost certainly run on gas as well as electric.
 On a low-amp pitch, switch them over to gas and keep the mains supply for charging batteries and smaller appliances.
-If you need help keeping cylinders topped up as you cross borders, our guide to motorhome gas and LPG in Europe covers exactly that.
+Our guide to motorhome gas and LPG in Europe covers keeping cylinders topped up across borders.

 Stagger what you run